NorwegianVeterinaryInstitute/BioinfTraining/poppunk_visualisation.md

 # Visualization networks with Cytoscape

 ## Install [Cytoscape](https://cytoscape.org/)

-> for ubuntu
+#### Ubuntu
-- you will need java 8 installed (might work with higher):
+- you will need java 8 installed (or higher installed)
-- you will need to download cytoscape and run the install file
+- you will need to download cytoscape and run the install file (follow instructions from Cytoscape webpage)

 ```
 # install java 8